JamieCallan117/FestivalOfTheSpiritsLocations/README.md

 # FestivalOfTheSpiritsLocations

-You would have to do the following command ingame:
+To use this in-game simply run the following command

 /wynntils map poiProvider add "Festival of the Spirits" "https://raw.githubusercontent.com/JamieCallan117/FestivalOfTheSpiritsLocations/main/SpiritLocations.json"

+To update it run

-This can be reloaded with: /wynntils map poiProvider reload
+/wynntils map poiProvider reload

+After the festival has ended, you can run this to remove the pois

-and toggled on/off with: /wynntils map poiProvider toggle Festival of the Spirits
+/wynntils map poiProvider remove Festival of the Spirits